 The result: Well-meaning and well-liked leaders fail to grasp the operational and tactical requirements of the job and enrollment numbers continue to decline.
 Frustration abounds.

 Best practice: Evaluate the skills available in-house or via external sources.
 You want to be sure your departmental leadership has the ability to:

-- Inspire the creativity (the marketing chops: no hum drum, delete-prone recruiting ads and emails),
+- Inspire the creativity (the marketing chops: no hum drum, delete-prone recruitment ads and emails)

-- Understand the market conditions (the global perspective), and
+- Understand the market conditions (the global perspective)

 5. Scattershot Marketing Investments